efigence/redmine_default_issues_images/README.md

-redmine_default_issues_images
+redmine_plugins_cdn
 =============================

-do not use this repo, it's images storage for redmine_default_issues plugin
+do not use this repo, it's images storage for efigence redmine plugins readme